 We aspire to enliven consciousness and transform the food industry to prioritize the health and well being of consumers, workers, and the planet.

 PRACTICE 1: SAY HELLO, KYERITO

-Portable, craveable, sustainably farmed, everyday healthy food that is consciously working to evolve our food supply and address the food sensitivity issues that we and our children are facing today.
+Portable, craveable, sustainably farmed, everyday, inclusive, healthy food that is consciously working to evolve our food supply and address the food sensitivity issues that we and our children are facing today.

 PRACTICE 2: KYECHI

 Our food is thoughtfully crafted, from the Chinese yam (number one digestive tonic in traditional Chinese medicine that also acts a prebiotic and helps heal the gut) we add to our soups, to macro-pressing our raw vegetables (a macrobiotic cooking technique that makes raw vegetables more digestible while maintaining all of the live enzymes, antioxidants, and phytonutrients), to mixing Swiss chard into our grass fed beef burgers and spinach into our free range eggs and chocolate chip cookies for added nutrition.